Updated March 18, 2023

-Prior to installing R on the machine, the first thing to do is to verify whether it is already installed on the computer.
-Below are the steps to verify whether R is installed in the machine or not:
+Prior to installing R on the machine, the first thing to do is verify whether it is already installed.
+Below are the steps to verify whether it is installed in the machine or not:

-- Verify whether the R icon is available on the desktop of the computer.
+- First, verify whether the R icon is available on the desktop of the computer.
 If so, R is already installed in the machine and can be run by double-clicking on the icon.

 - Verify if the R icon is available in the start menu.
-It can be selected by first clicking to the start menu of the windows desktop then the all programs menu and it will pop up a list where R icon will appear.
+It can be selected by first clicking to the start menu of the windows desktop, then the all programs menu, and it will pop up a list where the R icon will appear.
 It can be run by selecting the icon.

 Below are the steps for installing R on Windows machine:

-Step 1: Browse to the below website to get the latest R version.
-Website – http://ftp.heanet.ie/mirrors/cran.r-project.org
+Step 1: Browse the below website to get the latest R version.
+Website – http://ftp.heanet.ie/mirrors/cran.r-project.org/

 Step 2: There will be a download and install R option where we need to click the windows link.